 Blackstone Real Estate Income Trust, Inc. is a newly organized corporation formed to invest primarily in stabilized income-oriented commercial real estate in the United States.
 We are externally managed by our adviser, BXREIT Advisors L.L.C. (the "Adviser").
 The Adviser is an affiliate of our sponsor, The Blackstone Group L.P. (together with its affiliates, "Blackstone"), a leading global investment manager.
-Our objective is to bring Blackstone's best-in-class real estate investment platformwith an institutional fee structure to the non-exchange traded real estate investment trust ("REIT") industry.
+Our objective is to bring Blackstone's best-in-class real estate investment platform with an institutional fee structure to the non-exchange traded real estate investment trust ("REIT") industry.
 We intend to qualify as a REIT for U.S. federal income tax purposes.
 We are not a mutual fund and do not intend to register as an investment company under the Investment Company Act of 1940, as amended (the "Investment Company Act").
-We have not yet identified any investments and thus are considered a blind pool
+We have not yet identified any investments and thus are considered a

 We are offering on a continuous basis up to \$5,000,000,000 in shares of common stock, consisting of up to \$4,000,000,000 in shares in our primary offering and up to \$1,000,000,000 in shares pursuant to our distribution reinvestment plan.
 We are offering to sell any combination of three classes of shares of our common stock, Class T shares, Class D shares and Class I shares, with a dollar value up to the maximum offering amount.
-The share classes have different selling commissions and ongoing distribution fees.
-Until the release of proceeds from escrow, the per share purchase price for shares of our common stock in our primary offering will be \$10.00 per share plus, for Class T shares only, applicable selling commissions.
-Thereafter, the purchase price per share for each class of common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class T shares only, applicable selling commissions.
+The share classes have different selling commissions and ongoing stockholder servicing fees.
+Until the release of proceeds from escrow, the per share purchase price for shares of our common stock in our primary offering will be \$10.00 per share plus, for Class Tshares only, applicable selling commissions.
+Thereafter, the purchase price per share for each class of common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will equal our net asset value ("NAV") per share, as calculated monthly, plus, for Class Tshares of our common stock will vary and will experience the common stock will vary and will experience the common stock will vary and will be shared to the common stock will vary and will be shared to the common stock will vary and will be shared to the common stock will be sha shares only, applicable selling commissions.
 This is a "best efforts" offering, which means that Blackstone Advisory Partners L.P., the dealer manager for this offering, will use its best efforts to sell shares, but is not obligated to purchase or sell any specific amount of shares in this offering.